Konamiman/Nextor/.ai/PLAN.md

         C  = Formatting choice
 Output: A = Ok, or
             QUERY_INVALID_DEVICE, or
-            QUERY_NOT_IMPLEMENTED if device is not a floppy disk drive, formatting is not supported, or an unknwon choice is passed, or any read-write error code (see source/kernel/drivers/StandaloneASCII8/driver.mac)
+            QUERY_NOT_IMPLEMENTED if device is not a floppy disk drive, formatting is not supported, or an unknown choice is passed, or any read-write error code (see source/kernel/drivers/StandaloneASCII8/driver.mac)
 ```